Lindsay Drilling | Pump Systems and Water Wells Drilling and Servicing

-Q: How deep is an average water well in our area?
+How deep is an average water well in the Montana area?

 A: Most wells in our area range from 60-300 feet depending on the location.
 Sometimes in the higher mountains and certain areas water wells can be deeper.
 Terry, Britt and Ryan Lindsay are able to make a knowledgeable estimate as to the depth of a water well for your property by meeting with you and researching other wells in that specific area.